-As a School, we have the following preventative measures in place in order to ensure that bullying does not become a problem:
+As a School, we have a number of preventative measures in place in order to ensure that bullying does not become a problem.

 All students are briefed thoroughly on the school's expected standards of behaviour on a regular basis, and always at the beginning of the academic year.
 They are told what to do if they encounter bullying.
 They are taught to take an active role in countering bullying behaviour and not to endorse it by being passive or active bystanders.
-This is taught through whole school assemblies, house assemblies, tutor time, PSHE lessons and enforced on occasions where relevant, e.g. during sport team briefings, drama lessons etc. Guest talk and workshops given by Robert Higgs have been given to all students to enable them to understand the impact of bullying better and how they can help prevent this by not by standing.
+This is delivered through whole school assemblies, house assemblies, tutor time, PSHE lessons and on other occasions where relevant, e.g. during sport team briefings.
+Workshops given by Robert Higgs have been given to all students to enable them to understand the impact of bullying better and how they can help prevent this by not being a bystander.

-All our students are encouraged to tell a member of staff at once if they know that bullying is taking place in line with our policy on whistle-blowing.
-We guarantee that whistle-blowers who act in good faith will not be penalised and will be supported.
+All our students are encouraged to tell a member of staff at once if they know that bullying is taking place.
+We guarantee that students who act in good faith will not be penalised and will be supported.